Active

 Overview

-With the passage of Senate Bill 79 (SB 79), the City of Los Angeles must decide how it is going to implement the new legislation.
+With the passage of Senate Bill 79 (SB 79), the City of Los Angeles has decided how to implement the new legislation.
 The law’s provisions are slated to go into effect July 1, 2026, but municipalities are given options to delay effectuation or create alternative plans of their own.

 About This Issue